kornpow/DogTempTexter/README.md

 	- [] Obtain Twilio Auth Token
 	- [] Click "All Products and Services" --> Manage Numbers
 	- [] Obtain a free phone number to use

+# Setting Alerts
+Respond back to the text message with ```limit=75``` in order to start sending alert messages when the temperature reaches this point, 75 degrees F.